-Let me share why I've dedicated myself to creating 100 African mask drawings, and why these ancient forms continue to captivate my artistic soul.
+Let me share why I committed myself to creating one hundred of these pieces, and why these ancient forms keep pulling at my artistic soul long after the ink has dried.

 Why African Mask Drawing Speaks to Me

-When I create an African mask drawing, I'm not just putting lines on paper.
-I'm engaging with thousands of years of spiritual technology, cultural wisdom, and transformative power.
-Each stroke carries the weight of ancestors who understood that masks aren't decorative objects - they're living entities designed to facilitate transformation.
+When I sit down to make an African Mask Drawing, I’m not simply laying lines on paper.
+I’m sitting with thousands of years of spiritual tradition, cultural memory, and transformative power.
+Every stroke carries the weight of ancestors who understood something we often forget — that masks were never decorative objects.
+They were living things, made to carry a person from one state of being into another.

-In my collection, I've reimagined these traditional forms through bold geometric interpretations, rendered in powerful reds and deep browns that pulse with ancestral energy.
-These aren't mere illustrations - they're my meditations on identity, heritage, and the enduring power of African artistic traditions.
+In this collection I’ve reimagined those traditional forms through bold geometry, working in deep reds and warm browns that seem to pulse with ancestral energy.
+These aren’t just illustrations to me.
+They are my quiet meditations on identity, heritage, and the stubborn, beautiful endurance of African artistic traditions.

 African Mask 95 of 100

-Lines become materials: In my African mask drawings, I use different line weights to suggest rough wood grain, flowing raffia fibers, or the cold sheen of metal.
-When I draw porcupine quills or ceremonial horns, I'm transferring their protective qualities through careful rendering.
+Lines become materials.
+I lean on varying line weights to suggest rough wood grain, the soft tangle of raffia fibers, or the cold sheen of beaten metal.
+When I render porcupine quills or ceremonial horns, I’m trying to carry over their protective spirit through careful, deliberate marks — letting the line itself hold the meaning.

 African Mask 96 of 100